dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/Sentiment/README.md

 ### 1. Build and Train Your Model

-Use ML.NET to build and train a model.
-You can use Model Builder to easily train and use ML models in Visual Studio.
+[ML.NET](dot.net/ml) is an open source and cross-platform machine learning framework that allows .NET developers to easily integrate ML into .NET apps without any prior ML experience.

+We'll use ML.NET to build and train a model through [Model Builder](https://dotnet.microsoft.com/apps/machinelearning-ai/ml-dotnet/model-builder), a Visual Studio extension that provides an easy to understand visual interface to build, train, and deploy machine learning models.

+Model Builder can be downloaded [here](https://marketplace.visualstudio.com/items?itemName=MLNET.07).

 Follow the [Model Builder Getting Started Guide](https://dotnet.microsoft.com/learn/machinelearning-ai/ml-dotnet-get-started-tutorial/intro) to train your model using the sentiment analysis scenario.

-In the last step, you'll produce a zip file containing the trained ML.NET model.
+In the last step of using Model Builder, you'll produce a zip file containing the trained ML.NET model.

 ![ML.NET Zip and Files](https://github.com/bamurtaugh/spark/blob/SparkMLNet/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/images/modelbuilder5proj.PNG)